Public administration: 1950s–1970s: Expansion and reform

-1980s - 1990s
+1980s–1990s: Managerial reform

 In the late 1980s, yet another generation of public administration theorists began to displace the last.
 The new theory, which came to be called New Public Management, was proposed by David Osborne and Ted Gaebler in their book Reinventing Government.
 The new model advocated the use of private sector-style models, organizational ideas and values to improve the efficiency and service-orientation of the public sector.
 During the Clinton Administration (1993–2001), Vice President Al Gore adopted and reformed federal agencies using NPM approaches.
-In the 1990s, new public management became prevalent throughout the bureaucracies of the US, the UK, and to a lesser extent, in Canada.
+In the 1990s, new public management became prevalent throughout the bureaucracies of the US, the UK, and, to a lesser extent, in Canada.
 The original public management theories have roots attributed to policy analysis, according to Richard Elmore in his 1986 article published in the "Journal of Policy Analysis and Management".

-Some modern authors define NPM as a combination of splitting large bureaucracies into smaller, more fragmented agencies, encouraging competition between different public agencies, and encouraging competition between public agencies and private firms and using economic incentives lines (e.g., performance pay for senior executives or user-pay models).
+Some modern authors define NPM as a combination of splitting large bureaucracies into smaller, more fragmented agencies; encouraging competition among public agencies and between public agencies and private firms; and using economic incentive lines (e.g., performance pay for senior executives or user-pay models).
 NPM treats individuals as "customers" or "clients" (in the private sector sense), rather than as citizens.

 Some critics argue that the New Public Management concept of treating people as "customers" rather than "citizens" is an inappropriate borrowing from the private sector model, because businesses see customers as a means to an end (profit), rather than as the proprietors of government (the owners), opposed to merely the customers of a business (the patrons).
-In New Public Management, people are viewed as economic units not as democratic participants which is the hazard of linking an MBA (business administration, economic and employer-based model) too closely with the public administration (governmental, public good) sector.
+In New Public Management, people are viewed as economic units, not as democratic participants, which is the hazard of linking an MBA (business administration, economic and employer-based model) too closely with the public administration (governmental, public good) sector.
 Nevertheless, the NPM model (one of four described by Elmore in 1986, including the "generic model") is still widely accepted at multiple levels of government (e.g., municipal, state/province, and federal) and in many OECD nations.